Master of Science in Learning Design and Technology

 Designed to be completed in 20 months over five semesters, the program requires students to take two seven-week-long courses each semester, including a Capstone course that synthesizes the topics covered in the preceding courses.
 In the Capstone project, students build a peer-evaluated portfolio that showcases their technology and design skills and can be shared with prospective employers.

-In addition to accessing instruction through the Blackboard LMS, students will be exposed to various educational technologies that become part of their technology toolbox for career development opportunities.
+In addition to accessing instruction through the Canvas LMS, students will be exposed to various educational technologies that become part of their technology toolbox for career development opportunities.
 For example, students will be able to explore rapid eLearning software such as Articulate 360 (including Storyline 360).

 ONLINE COURSE CURRICULUM